CalebSessoms/ink-doodle/README.md

 ## Features (Current)
 - Chapters, Notes, and References — Create, edit, and manage different entry types.
+ - Lore / Worldbuilding editor — Create and edit unified Lore entries (freeform "lore kind") with paired custom fields (Field 1..4 name/content).
+Lore has a dedicated editor pane and is persisted to per-item JSON files under a project `lore/` folder.
 - Autosave Engine — Automatically saves your work after a brief period of inactivity and on focus/tab/window changes.
 - Drag & Drop Reordering — Rearrange entries within their lists.
 - Entry Deletion — Delete entries from within the editor; menu action and keybind supported.
 - Multiple Projects — Create, switch, and manage separate projects with an integrated project picker.
 - Workspace and Save-Back System — Projects are stored in your Documents folder (`InkDoodleProjects`), with a local workspace for active editing.
+  - Lore persistence parity: Lore entries are saved per-item (LOR-...json) in a `lore/` folder and indexed in `data/project.json`, matching the behavior of chapters/notes/refs.
 - Keyboard Shortcuts
   - Ctrl + S — Save workspace
   - Ctrl + Shift + S — Save back to project directory